The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

   * Heal up and the next pair will begin to break, starting with the DPS with the lowest duration debuff (as of that moment).
   * This will repeat until all players have broken their tethers, which then the boss will cast Ultimate Impulse.
 If players break tethers too slow, their tether will explode or the raid will still have their Magic Vulnerability Up debuff, wiping the raid.
 This hit needs to be heavily mitigated.
   * This entire sequence repeats once more.
-* After the final Ultimate Impulse, the boss will start casting its enrage, a 10 second Ultimate Impulse that wipes the raid at 8:25.
+* After the final Ultimate Impulse, the boss will start casting its enrage, a ten second Ultimate Impulse that wipes the raid at 8:25.
 Optimize your healing and damage cooldowns to beat the enrage!

 ### Ability Order